推荐杏吧原创

 Video

-• Accurately caption voice and vocals in video; do not paraphrase.
+• Accurately caption voice and vocals in the video; do not paraphrase.
 Captions should be at least 95% accurate.

 • Link to a captioned version of the file if captioned content is not possible in a social media platform.